My Writing Routine

 My second book was much more meaningful to me.
 It was a speculative fiction about my Great-Grandfather and his brothers during their time in the First World War.
 I was 16 at this point and fascinated with history and genealogy.

-My fourth book is probably my most important book to date, it is the book that got me my Literary Agent.
+My fourth book is probably my most important book to date, it is the book that got me, my Literary Agent.
 Its current working title is Who Do You Think You Are and it is a contemporary women’s fiction novel.
 I started writing this book when I was twenty, during my first year in full-time work, but more on this later.

-And now, I’m writing my fifth book, aged 24, agented and with the genuine goal of publication in mind.
+And now, I’m writing my fifth book, aged 24, agented and with the genuine goal of the publication in mind.